On gravito-inertial surface waves: Introduction

 Global rotation and buoyancy are ubiquitous ingredients of many geophysical systems (e.g. the Earth's oceans, or the liquid cores of planets).
-When the density stratification is stable (i.e. when a light fluid lies above a denser one), the Coriolis and buoyancy forces can sustain gravito-inertial waves.
-Since these waves are often believed to be key to understand the dynamics of geophysical flows, they have received considerable interest.
-From a mathematical viewpoint, these waves are governed by a mixed hyperbolic-elliptic equation \cite{friedlander1982jfm}, which is referred to as the Poincar\'e equation below.
-Indeed, the latter reduces to the so-called Poincar\'e equation (denoted by Cartan \cite{cartan1922petites} after the seminal work of poincar\'e \cite{poincare1885equilibre}) for pure inertial waves without density stratification \cite{CdV2023spectrum}.
-Let us consider the simplest case (known as the $f-$plane approximation in geophysical modeling), where the fluid is subject to a constant global rotation $\vec{\Omega} = (f/2) \vec{e}_3$ and stratified in density with a constant Brunt-Väisälä frequency $N$ under the constant gravity $\vec{g} = -g \vec{e}_3$.
-In unbounded fluids, the angular frequency $\omega \in \mathbb{R}\setminus 0$ of gravito-inertial waves is then given by
+When the density stratification is stable (i.e. when a light fluid lies above a denser one), the Coriolis and buoyancy forces can sustain waves, called {\it gravito-inertial waves}.
+Since these waves are often believed to be key to understanding the dynamics of geophysical flows, they have received considerable interest.
+In the linear approximation, these waves are governed by a mixed hyperbolic-elliptic equation \cite{friedlander1982jfm}, which is called the Poincar\'e equation below.
+Indeed, the latter reduces to the so-called Poincar\'e equation (denoted by Cartan \cite{cartan1922petites} after the seminal work of Poincar\'e \cite{poincare1885equilibre}) for pure inertial waves without density stratification \cite{CdV2023spectrum}.
+Let us consider the simplest case (known as the $f-$plane approximation in geophysical modeling), where the fluid is subjected to a constant global rotation $\vec{\Omega} = (f/2) \vec{e}_3$ ($f$ is called the Coriolis parameter in the geophysical litterature) and stratified in density with a constant Brunt-Väisälä frequency $N$ under the constant gravity $\vec{g} = -g \vec{e}_3$.
+For fluids in the space $\R^3$, the frequency $\omega \in \mathbb{R}\setminus 0$ of gravito-inertial waves is then given by the dispersion relation

-which is obtained when the principal symbol of the Poincar\'e equation vanishes.
+where $\boldsymbol{\xi} $ is the wave vector.
 Dispersion relation (\ref{eq:dispersionrelation}) shows that gravito-inertial waves only exist when $\min(N,f) \leq |\omega| \leq \max(N,f)$.
-Hence, there is a frequency gap without waves when the fluid is unbounded.
+Hence, in this case, there is a frequency gap $|\go |<\min(N,f)$ without bounded waves.
 However, low-frequency gravito-inertial waves can exist in this frequency gap when the fluid domain is bounded \cite{friedlander1982jfm}.
 Motivated by geophysical applications, we recently revisited this canonical problem and (surprisingly) found these low-frequency waves are polynomials when the boundary is an ellipsoid \cite{vidal2024igw}.